vnatives/vnatives-platform/docs/flowDiagram/orderFlow/ORDER_FLOW.md

 ## Order Saga – Synchronous Orchestration (Current Implementation)

-The Order Service implements a Saga Orchestrator to manage distributed order workflows.
+The Order Service implements a Saga Orchestrator to manage distributed order workflows involving Inventory and Payment services.

+This implementation is explicitly designed to handle failures, compensation, and partial success scenarios in a distributed system.

-### Why synchronous saga?
+### 🎯 Why a Synchronous Saga?

+This implementation intentionally uses synchronous orchestration instead of events.

+Reasons:
-- Easier reasoning for core business flow
+- Easier reasoning about core business invariants
-- Clear compensation handling
+- Explicit control over compensation steps
-- Deterministic state transitions
+- Deterministic order state transitions
+- Simpler debugging during early system evolution

+The focus here is correctness and clarity over maximum scalability.

+### 🔁 Saga Flow Summary

+- Order is created
+- Inventory is reserved
+- Payment is processed
+- Inventory is committed
+- Order is confirmed

+If any step fails, compensation logic is triggered and the order is moved to a safe terminal state.

+### 🔥 Failure Handling (Non-Happy Path)

+This saga explicitly handles real-world failure scenarios:

+- ❌ Inventory reservation failure → Order is cancelled
+- ❌ Payment failure → Inventory is released, order marked as PAYMENT_FAILED
+- ❌ Inventory commit failure → Order is cancelled
+- ❌ Partial execution → State transitions are persisted and retried safely

+No step assumes success by default.

-### Known trade-offs
+### ⚠️ Known Trade-offs

+This design makes the following explicit trade-offs:

-- Tighter coupling
+- Tighter coupling via synchronous REST calls
-- Higher latency
+- Higher end-to-end latency
-- Limited scalability
+- Limited horizontal scalability for high traffic

+These trade-offs are intentional and acknowledged, not accidental.

-### Future evolution
+### 🔮 Future Evolution (Planned)

+The saga is designed to evolve without changing business logic:

 - Event-driven saga using Kafka
-- Step-based state machine
+- Step-based state machine persisted in DB
-- Timeout & retry handling
+- Timeout & retry handling per step
+- Idempotent event consumers
+- Asynchronous compensation workflows

+The core state machine remains the same — only the transport changes.

 ### Code Implementation